cthomp99/Stocksapp/README.md

 # Stocksapp
-Shows the returns of stocks over a given time period in CGAR and rebased
+Shows the returns of stocks over a given time period in CGAR and rebases